 CHA2DS2-VASc score of 0 — For patients with a CHA2DS2-VASc score of 0 (calculator 1), we suggest no oral anticoagulation.
 However, similar to patients with a CHA2DS2-VASc score of 1, clinical judgement will play an important role in decision making.

-Select an anticoagulant — We prefer one of the non-vitamin K antagonist oral anticoagulants, sometimes abbreviated NOAC, (eg, dabigatran, rivaroxaban, apixaban, or edoxaban) to warfarin for most patients in whom oral anticoagulant therapy is chosen.
+Select an anticoagulant — We prefer one of the non-vitamin K antagonist oral anticoagulants (NOAC, sometimes also referred to as direct oral anticoagulants, or DOAC) (eg, dabigatran, rivaroxaban, apixaban, or edoxaban) to warfarin for most patients in whom oral anticoagulant therapy is chosen.
 However, without blinded head-to-head trial comparisons between these newer agents, it is difficult to assert that any of the NOAC agents is clearly superior.
 We suggest that each practitioner become familiar with and comfortable using at least one or two NOAC agents.
 (See "Direct oral anticoagulants: Dosing and adverse effects".)

-The following are situations in which it is reasonable to prefer warfarin instead of the NOAC agents:
+The following are situations in which it is reasonable or even necessary to prefer warfarin instead of the NOAC agents:

 ●Patients for whom the NOAC agents will lead to an unacceptable increase in cost.

 ●Patients with chronic severe kidney disease whose estimated glomerular filtration rate is less than 30 mL/min.
 However, apixaban is approved for use in the United States for patients with end stage renal disease.
 (See "Management of thromboembolic risk in patients with atrial fibrillation and chronic kidney disease".)